defold/doc/docs/en/manuals/editor.md

 ![Rotate object](images/editor/rotate.png){.inline}![Rotate object 3D](images/editor/rotate_3d.png){.inline}

-This tool consists of four circular manipulators (selected manipulator will turn to orange color) that one can <kbd>Drag</kbd> to rotate:
+This tool consists of four circular manipulators (selected manipulator will turn to orange color) that you can <kbd>Drag</kbd> to rotate:

 - one cyan (outer, biggest circle) manipulator that rotates the object in the screen space
 - 3 smaller red, green and blue circle manipulators allowing rotation around each of the X, Y and Z axes separately.
 For 2D orthographic view, the 2 of them are perpendicular to the X- and Y-axis, so the circles only appear as two lines crossing the object.